The Ultimate Guide To Getting Married on a Budget

 Cut the cake and the costs by being budget-savvy.

 Don't feel confident enough to attempt DIY wedding cakes?
 No problem, there are plenty of ways to buy cakes on the cheap.
-From sheet cakes to skipping the fondant, there are as many tips as flavors and Wedding Party (@Wedding) shares 12 of them with you here.
+From sheet cakes to skipping the fondant, there are as many tips as flavors.